-The Reserve of the United States Marine Corps consist of highly trained individuals that can be mobilized for active duty in time of war, national emergency or contingency operations.Over the past eight decades, Reserve Marines have regularly operated alongside the active component in the two World Wars, Korea, Vietnam, Desert Shield/Storm and Enduring and Iraqi Freedom.
+The United States Marine Corps Reserve consists of highly trained individuals that can be mobilized for active duty in time of war, national emergency or contingency operations.Over the past eight decades, Reserve Marines regularly have operated alongside the active component in two World Wars, Korea, Vietnam, Desert Shield/Storm and Enduring and Iraqi Freedom.

 If you are interested in enlisting in the Marine Corps Reserve, you must:

 - Be a U.S. citizen or a resident alien.

 - Meet exacting physical, mental and moral standards.

 - Be between the ages of 17-29.
 Seventeen-year-olds need parental consent.
 Prior service age limits differ.

 - Take and pass the Armed Services Vocational Aptitude Battery (ASVAB) test.
 For tips on doing well on the ASVAB, see the Ace the ASVAB section.